 1To break the self-perpetuating cycle of a behavior mode, and to counter its negative impacts, the general underlying principle is to lead the person towards new behaviors of pleasurable relations, outside of his/her usual comfort zone (Mongeau & Tremblay, 2002, 2011).
 Also, the member who interacts in this mode can reduce the counterproductive effects of his/her actions by avoiding interpretations and by limiting his/her interactions to the content, irrespective of the non-verbal and tone of voice.
 Also, the member should not insist that the person respond and provide justification; rather, he/she should ask the group if they could shed more light on the information.
 Finally, the member can try to communicate how such contradictions or perceptions impact the group and discuss actions to take to reduce the negative effects.

-Between assistance and withdrawal
+Support1 Between assistance and withdrawal

-Assist and unite
+Globally Assist and unite

-All groups require that differences be accepted
+A belief All groups require that differences be accepted

-Support, reassure and be accepted
+Pleasures Support, reassure and be accepted

-Fear and judgement
+Signs of inadequacy Fear and judgement

-Staying in the background and fading away
+Self-perpetuating behaviors Staying in the background and fading away

-Valorization and audacity
+Regulation strategies Valorization and audacity